JayOfemi/BlackJack/README.md

 A Solidity smart contract game of Blackjack that can be deployed on the blockchain.

 This contract can be tested on any Solidity IDE, but the one I used to create this contract was Remix (www.remix.ethereum.org).
+Remix Documentation: https://remix.readthedocs.io/en/latest/

 Copy the BlackJack.sol code into the IDE.